watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will verify that you can browse to the web service you have deployed and view the speaker and content information exposed by the API service.

-1. From the Kubernetes management dashboard, in the navigation menu, select the Services view under Discovery and Load Balancing.
+1. From the Kubernetes management dashboard, in the navigation menu, select the **Services** view under **Discovery and Load Balancing**.

 2. In the list of services, locate the external endpoint for the web service and select this hyperlink to launch the application.